 I thought that magazines and publishers will beg for my story.

-I submitted to five different magazines including some online famous magazine, and they all rejected it.
-Again I sent to diffrent magazines and to some local publishers.
+I submitted to five different magazines including a famous online magazine, and they all rejected it.
+Again I sent it to different magazines and to some local publishers.

 They also rejected it.
 Finally I understood that the story wasn’t good.